NexPlayer/iOS-SDK/track-selection.md

 * **inStreamID**

-	This is the INSTREAM-ID TAG of the media stream. sIt is an arbitrary value set by the author, and is intended for user display (to allow users to select among different alternative streams).
+	This is the INSTREAM-ID TAG of the media stream.
+It is an arbitrary value set by the author and is intended for user display (to allow users to select among different alternative streams).

 * **internalId**